W-Jeng/vector-cpp/README.md

 ## Testing

 ### Framework
 - **GoogleTest**: All tests are written using the GoogleTest framework to ensure correctness and robustness.
+A total of 38 tests from 21 test suites have been written to ensure correctness.
 - **CMake**: The project is configured to use CMake for building and running tests.

 ### Coverage